microsoft/TemplateStudio/docs/WTSNaming.md

 # Windows Template Studio Naming

+## Project reserved names
+WTS has some reserved names.
+You can't use those names for naming your project:
+ - Prism
+ - CaliburnMicro
+ - MVVMLight

 ## Page suffixes
 For **Page** generation the suffixes 'Page' and 'ViewModel' will be added by WTS to Page and ViewModel files.